YakMan101/contract-generator/README.md

-# Secret Files
+# Setup Secret Files

-1. Download the Service Account credentials and save as `neat-chain-test.json`
+1. Download the Service Account credentials and save as `neat-chain.json` make sure the following are in the file:
+    - Service Account email
+    - Service Account pemkey

+2. Run `getAccessToken.js` to obtain access token.

-2. Create credentials.json and fill with:
+3. Create credentials.json and fill with:

 ```
 {"installed":